Gchethankumar/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ![Screenshot 2023-10-16 142745](https://github.com/Gchethankumar/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/assets/118348224/9418cca5-669f-499a-a9cc-e93439b1f719)

-### Q3) Display each name of the employee as “Name” and annual salary as “Annual Salary” (Note: Salary in emp table is the monthly salary)
+### Q3) Display each name of the employee as “Name” and annual salary as “Annual Salary” (Note: Salary in emp table is the monthly salary).
 #### QUERY:
 ```sql
 select ename as "Name",salary * 12 as "Annual Salary" from MANAGER;